At least 201 killed in July-August China flooding

-BEIJING (AP) — Chinese authorities say at least 201 people have been killed and 63 are missing following flooding across the nation in July and August.
+BEIJING (AP) — At least 201 people have been killed and 63 are missing following flooding across China in July and August, according to government rescue services.

 The most recent deaths came in mountainous western Sichuan province, where eight were killed and 23 missing as of Wednesday morning.
 Earlier in August, 39 were killed and nine left missing by Typhoon Lekima.